Hadeweka/Crystal2Day/README.md

 Less work for you, therefore more time for actual game design.

-NOTE: The main branch is currently using SDL 2, but this will eventually superseded by SDL 3 (as soon as SDL 3.2 officially releases).

-This branch will then be stored as a SDL 2 branch and become deprecated to focus on SDL 3 only.
+NOTE: This branch will NOT be supported anymore, this is just a backup of the SDL 2 version.
-Most of the syntax will still be the same, but keep in mind that Crystal2Day is still in its development phase anyway.

 # Why should I use Crystal2Day?